 Touring the Great Ocean Road today

 The Great Ocean Road today looks very different to the original road.
-It has been extended over the years to now start in the surf town of Torquay, and continue along the coast all the way to Peterborough.
+It has been extended over the years to now start in the surf town of Torquay.
+It continues along the coast all the way to Peterborough.

 Australia’s most iconic drive is a popular destination for tourists.
 The original plan was to not only provide better access to the towns along the coast, but to attract visitors to the area.
 These days hundreds of thousands of tourists make their way along the Great Ocean Road each year.

-It is a popular summer holiday location for people living in Melbourne, and it is the most popular day trip for visitors to take a day tour from Melbourne.
+It is a popular summer holiday location for people living in Melbourne.
+In addition, it is the most popular day trip for visitors to take a day tour from Melbourne.

 There’s many iconic locations to stop and take in along the Great Ocean Road.
 Bells Beach, home to a surfing contest that hosts the world’s best surfer each year.
-The cosy seaside towns that welcome you with fresh fish and chips, a hot coffee and locally made icecreams – leaving no doubt why Melburnians choose these destinations for their summer holidays.
+The cosy seaside towns that welcome you with fresh fish and chips, a hot coffee and locally made icecreams.
+You’ll leave with no doubt why Melburnians choose these destinations for their summer holidays.

 There’s even a whole section of the coast dotted with lookouts – as each view becomes more spectacular than the next.
-From the steep steps of Gibson’s Beach to the mighty Twelve Apostles, and on to the spectacular Loch Ard Gorge, named after a tragic shipwreck.
+From the steep steps of Gibson’s Beach to the mighty Twelve Apostles.
+Then on to the spectacular Loch Ard Gorge, named after a tragic shipwreck.
 All framed by towering limestone cliffs and a raging Southern Ocean.